Kintyre/ksconf/docs/source/install_advanced.rst

 If this works, it means that ``ksconf`` installed and is part of your ``PATH`` and should be useable everywhere in your system.
 Go forth and conquer!

-If this doesn't work here are a few things to try:
+If this doesn't work, here are a few things to try:

  1. Check that your ``PATH`` is set correctly.
  2. Try running ksconf as a "module" (sometimes works around a PATH issue).
 Run ``python -m ksconf``